sivagurunathbabu/apache/README.md

-This builds and deployes the apache server
+This builds and deployes the apache server.